-Vanderbilt’s new Department of Health Policy brings together a broad group of health policy scholars devoted to developing health policy solutions that can have a profound impact.
+Vanderbilt University's Department of Health Policy brings together a broad group of health policy scholars devoted to developing health policy solutions that can have a profound impact.
 The Department builds on a history of strong collaborative relationships with the Tennessee Department of Health, the Centers for Disease Control and Prevention, and several frontline policy makers to develop health policy solutions for our nation’s most pressing health care challenges.

 The combination of a major research university and preeminent medical center gives Department faculty incredible opportunities to build relationships with frontline care providers and policymakers which can lead to breakthrough discoveries.
 The Department fosters a deep belief that research and innovative thinking should guide health policy relationships and help policymakers understand implications.

 The Department offers the M.P.H. degree, including a Health Policy Track and is welcoming candidate applications for its Ph.D. in Health Policy to begin in fall 2020.

 The Department of Health Policy is a reorganized form of Vanderbilt’s Department of Preventive Medicine and Public Health, which began in 1924.
 The Department of Health Policy was formed in 2013 with a mission to inform health policy and improve health and health care through research, education, and service.